Towards Light-weight and Real-time Line Segment Detection: Experiments

 \subsection{Ablation Study and Interpretability}

 We conduct a series of ablation experiments to analyze our proposed method.
 M-LSD-tiny is trained and tested on the Wireframe dataset with an input size of $512 \times 512$.
 As shown in Table~\ref{table:ablation}, all the proposed schemes contribute to a significant performance improvement.
-In addition, we include saliency map visualizations by using GradCam~\cite{selvaraju2017grad}, which is generated from each feature map to analyze the network learned from each training scheme.
+In addition, we include saliency map visualizations generated from each feature map to analyze networks learned from each training scheme in Figure~\ref{fig:comparison_cam} using GradCam~\cite{selvaraju2017grad}.
 The saliency map interprets important regions and importance levels on the input image by computing the gradients from each feature map.
-We include a comparison of models in Figure~\ref{fig:comparison_cam} and feature maps in Figure~\ref{fig:map_cam}.

-\textbf{Baseline and Augmentation. } The baseline model is trained with M-LSD-tiny backbone, including only the TP representation and no other proposed schemes.
-We observe that adding horizontal and vertical flips, shearing, rotation, and scaling input augmentation on the baseline model shows further performance improvement.

-\textbf{Matching Loss. } Integrating matching loss shows slight improvements on pixel localization accuracy by 1.1 in $F^H$ while significant enhancements on line prediction quality by 3.3 in $sAP^{10}$ and 4.4 in $LAP$.
-We observe from saliency maps that learning w/o matching loss shows weak attention on center points, as shown in Figure~\ref{fig:match_x}, while w/ matching loss amplifies the attention on center points in Figure~\ref{fig:match_o}.
+\textbf{Matching Loss. } Integrating matching loss shows performance boosts on both pixel localization accuracy and line prediction quality.
+We observe weak attention on center points from the baseline saliency maps in Figure~\ref{fig:match_x}, while w/ matching loss amplifies the attention on center points in Figure~\ref{fig:match_o}.
 This demonstrates that training with coupled information of center points and displacement vectors allows the model to learn with more line-awareness features.

-\textbf{Line and Junction Segmentation. } Adding line and junction segmentation gives performance boosts in the following metrics: 0.8 in $F^H$, 1.5 in $sAP^{10}$ and 2.1 in $LAP$.
-Moreover, the junction and line attention on saliency maps of Figure~\ref{fig:junc_map} and~\ref{fig:line_map} are precise, which shows that junction and line segmentations work as spatial attention cues for LSD.
+\textbf{Geometric Loss. } Adding geometric loss gives performance boosts in every metric.
+Moreover, the saliency map of Figure~\ref{fig:sol_x} shows more distinct and stronger attention on center points and line segments as compared to that of saliency maps w/ matching loss in Figure~\ref{fig:match_o}.
+It shows that geometric information work as spatial attention cues for training.

-\textbf{Length and Degree Regression. } The line prediction quality improves 1.4 in $sAP^{10}$ and 0.7 in $LAP$ by adding length and degree regression, while the pixel localization accuracy $F^H$ remains the same.
-The length saliency map in Figure~\ref{fig:length_map} contains highlights on the entire line, and the degree saliency map in Figure~\ref{fig:degree_map} has highlights on the center points.
-We speculate that computing length needs the entire line information whereas computing the degree only needs part of the line.
-Overall, learning with additional geometric information of line segments, such as length and degree, further increases the performance.